EEZhuang/THRIVE/README.md

 1. Clone the repo<br/>
    Run the command in your desired directory: git clone https://github.com/EEZhuang/THRIVE.git

-2. Open the project in Android Studio
+2. Open the project in Android Studio<br/>
    i.
-Open Android Studio
+Open Android Studio<br/>
    ii.
-Select 'Open an existing Android Studio project' iii.
-Navigate to the directory in which you cloned the repo iv.
-Select 'THRIVE' and press 'Open'
+Select 'Open an existing Android Studio project'<br/>
+   iii.
+Navigate to the directory in which you cloned the repo<br/>
+   iv.
+Select 'THRIVE' and press 'Open'<br/>

-3. Within Android Studio, run an emulator with the proper specifications outlined in the section above
+3. Within Android Studio, run an emulator with the proper specifications outlined in the section above<br/>
    i.
-Open your AVD Manager
+Open your AVD Manager<br/>
    ii.
-Press the green play button to run your desired emulator
+Press the green play button to run your desired emulator<br/>

-4. Install the apk by running the following commands in your terminal
+4. Install the apk by running the following commands in your terminal<br/>
    i.
-If your adb path is set up, simply run adb install build\app\outputs\apk\debug\app-debug.apk
+If your adb path is set up, simply run adb install build\app\outputs\apk\debug\app-debug.apk<br/>
-      If your adb path is not set up, you must specify the path to run adb
+      If your adb path is not set up, you must specify the path to run adb<br/>

-      For Windows Users run: C:\Users\[user]\Appdata\Local\Android\sdk\platform-tools\adb.exe install          build\app\outputs\apk\debug\app-debug.apk
+      For Windows Users run: C:\Users\[user]\Appdata\Local\Android\sdk\platform-tools\adb.exe install          build\app\outputs\apk\debug\app-debug.apk<br/>
-      For Mac Users run: /Users/[user]/Library/Android/sdk/platform-tools/adb* install build/app/outputs/apk/debug/app-debug.apk
+      For Mac Users run: /Users/[user]/Library/Android/sdk/platform-tools/adb* install build/app/outputs/apk/debug/app-debug.apk<br/>
       Substitute your local username for [user]

       After a successful installation,  ‘Performing Streamed Install.
 Success’ should print to your terminal.